 Once your video loads in the convert editor, choose the “GIF” option in the left panel.

 Then, click the “Trim video” button to cut out the section you want to convert to a GIF.
 It’s possible to convert any length of video into a GIF, but you should aim to convert a clip that is less than 10 seconds long.
-If your segment is more than 10 seconds long, your GIF may come out pixelated, janky, or low resolution.
+If your segment is more than 10 seconds long, your GIF may come out pixelated or with low resolution.

 Once you’ve trimmed your video, click “Done Trimming” to return to the Converter.
 You will see the number of seconds your GIF will last (in my case, 3.6 seconds) and adjust your trim with with sliders underneath the GIF preview.